Kian121/Multinational-Retail-Data-Centralisation/README.md

 This project extracts data from the following data types before cleaning and uploading for acess and analysis.

-AWS RDS database
+- AWS RDS database
-AWS S3 bucket PDF
+- AWS S3 bucket PDF
-AWS S3 bucket CSV
+- AWS S3 bucket CSV
-AWS S3 bucket JSON
+- AWS S3 bucket JSON
-REST API JSON
+- REST API JSON

 ## Installation Instructions
 Prerequisites: Ensure that you have the necessary pre-installed software ond dependencies installed on your system.

-boto3
+- boto3
-pandas
+- pandas
-python
+- python
-Requests
+- Requests
-SQLAlchemy
+- SQLAlchemy
-tabula_py
+- tabula-py

-Clone the Repository: Clone this repository to your local machine using: git clone [repository URL] Run the application
+Clone the Repository: Clone this repository to your local machine using: git clone [repository URL]

 ## Usage Instructions